Typhoon Yancy (1990): Impacts

 In the Philippines where Yancy was known by the PAGASA name "Gading", (Note: The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) independently names storms within its area of responsibility which is approximately 115°E to 135°E and 5°N to 25°N.), a monsoon surge triggered by the storm resulted in significant rainfall which flooded areas across northern Luzon.
 Over 60,000 residents fled to evacuation centers.
 Offshore, two ships capsized in rough seas generated by the storm's large circulation.
 Six people were killed, four people were reported missing, and eight people were injured in the marine accidents.

 To the north in Taiwan, heavy rains up to 1194 mm in the Alishan Range and 718.5 mm on Yu Shan were recorded.
 These rains caused extensive flooding that washed away 24400 acre of rice, vegetable, and fruit plantations.
 The combination of floods and landslides caused many railways and roads to be blocked with hundreds of trees being uprooted.
 One house was collapsed and seven other homes were damaged by the storm.
 In Taipei alone, about 525,000 families lost power.
 In the Port of Keelung, one fishing vessel capsized and a 31,600 ton ship Livi was run aground.
 The severe weather shut down Taoyuan International Airport for two days.
 In total, thirteen people were killed across the island, with seven people being reported missing after being washed away by floods, and fourteen others were injured from falling objects.
 Five of these deaths occurred when five cars were swept off a bridge; additional fatalities occurred either by flying signs and debris or as a result of electrocution by downed power lines.
 Total damage across Taiwan was estimated at NT$2.7 billion.
+Also 18 people died after a Republic of China Air Force Beechcraft 1900C-1 lost control and crashed in Yunlin County, due to the adverse weather caused by the typhoon.